 Cost is an understandable concern.
 GPS tracking systems typically require an investment in hardware for each vehicle and a monthly fee for data and wireless services.
 However, these systems identified inefficiencies and practices in the field that already cost companies hundreds, or even thousands of dollars every month: excess overtime, inefficient routing, side trips, excess engine idling, reckless driving, etc. The cost of these inefficiencies often exceeds the monthly investment required for a GPS tracking service.
 Most fleet achieve an immediate return on investment after using the system, due to savings in overtime costs, fuel expenditures, lower insurance premiums, reduced vehicle maintenance, and more.

 MYTH 7.
 GPS tracking is an unproven technology.

 GPS technology itself (the ability to locate and track objects at any time and in real-time using satellites and wireless communications) has been used effectively for decades.
 The core technology is now prevalent throughout the consumer market with such popular brands as Garmin and TomTom.

 In commercial applications, GPS systems effectiveness in increasing productivity and reducing operational costs has been well-documented by reputable third-party sources.

-MYTH 9.
-Our company is so busy, we never use a GPS tracking system
+MYTH 8.
+Our company is so busy, we would never use a GPS tracking system